 - Preparing the rice: You can cook rice using a traditional pot method or a rice cooker.

-- Preparing the garnish: Fry onions until golden brown, and candy a mixture of dried fruit and nuts with honey.
+- Preparing the garnish: Fry onions until golden brown.
+Add dried fruit, nuts and cook with honey.

 - Preparing the crust: To make rice tahdig, spread a mixture of cooked rice, yogurt, and saffron water over oil or butter in a pot to form a golden brown crust.
 Use sufficient oil or butter at the bottom of a non-stick pot for best results.